PET2Rep: Towards Vision-Language Model-Drived Automated Radiology Report Generation for Positron Emission Tomography: PET2Rep Benchmark

 \subsection{Key Slice Selection}

-Given that the original PET/CT images are three-dimensional, while most existing VLMs are designed for 2D images.
-To bridge the gap, it becomes necessary to select representative 2D slices from the 3D medical imaging.
-We chose the coronal plane as the view for slice sampling, a decision grounded in clinical practice where radiologists frequently use this view for a comprehensive, head-to-toe assessment.
-The coronal plane is ideal for this purpose because it provides a complete overview of the entire body and the majority of key organs.
-By analyzing multiple coronal slices, our model can effectively evaluate the critical information contained within the full 3D scan.
-In this work, we simulate the diagnostic process of radiologists and design two strategies for report generation as follows.
+Given that the original PET/CT images are three-dimensional, while most existing VLMs are designed for 2D images, it becomes necessary to select out representative 2D slices from the 3D imaging.
+In this study, we select the coronal plane as the view for slice sampling, following clinical conventions in which radiologists commonly utilize this view for comprehensive head-to-toe assessments.
+The coronal plane offers an optimal perspective, capturing the global anatomical context and encompassing the majority of key organs.
+By analyzing multiple coronal slices, VLMs can effectively capture the salient information embedded within the full 3D scan.
+Building upon this design, we further emulate the diagnostic process of radiologists and design two strategies for report generation as described below.